Archimidis/radicle-ci/README.md

-# Radicle CI
+# Radicle CI Broker

-This project is a proof of concept for a CI system for Radicle projects.
-It is currently in a very early stage of development and, for the time being, is using [Concourse CI](https://concourse-ci.org/) for scheduling and executing CI pipelines.
+This project is a proof of concept for a CI broker that can be used to integrate Radicle projects with external CI systems.
+It is currently in a very early stage of development and, for the time being, only supports [Concourse CI](https://concourse-ci.org/) for scheduling and executing CI pipelines.

-Radicle CI subscribes to node events and is specifically interested in `radicle::node::Event::RefsFetched` events.
+The Radicle CI Broker  subscribes to node events and is specifically interested in `radicle::node::Event::RefsFetched` events.
 It looks for `RefUpdate::Updated` and `RefUpdate::Updated` references related to patches.

 It will then trigger a pipeline job for each patch that was updated or created.
 The pipeline job will clone the repository, checkout the patch, and execute whatever is declared in the `{project_root_folder}/.concourse/config.yaml` file.
 This configuration file contains a description of pipelines and tasks that Concourse CI will execute.

+Please also take a look at the [architecture.md](architecture.md) for a broader overview.

 ## Installation